Ozzie Albies Player Props: Braves vs. Mets

-Ozzie Albies -- batting .250 with a double, three home runs, four walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with Max Scherzer on the mound, on June 7 at 7:20 PM ET.
+Ozzie Albies -- with a slugging percentage of .556 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the New York Mets, with Justin Verlander on the hill, on June 8 at 7:20 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Mets.
+He had a one-hit performance in his last game (1-for-4) against the Mets.

 Ozzie Albies Game Info & Props vs. the Mets